Reasons for a Denied Personal Loan

 • Cash-out refinance: A cash-out refinance is a type of mortgage refinance that allows you to borrow more than you currently owe.
 You can take that difference in cash.
 Again, as with a home equity loan or HELOC, your property will serve as collateral.
 If you can’t make the payments, you could lose your home.

-• Peer-to-peer loan: These loans, which bypass traditional lenders, are also called “crowdfunding loans” or “social lending loans.”
-They differ from loans from financial institutions because multiple investors fund them.
+• Peer-to-peer loan: These loans bypass traditional lenders.
+They’re also known as “crowdfunding loans” or “social lending loans.”
+They differ from financial institution loans in that multiple investors fund them.
 Peer-to-peer loans may offer an alternative to individuals who can’t get loans from traditional lenders.
 Some peer-to-peer lenders include Prosper and Upstart.

 The Takeaway

-If you’re denied for personal loans, it could be due to low or variable income, your credit score, or other factors.
-It’s important to consider your options, whether reapplying or finding an alternate source of funding, so you can find the best fit for your finances.
+If you’re denied a personal loan, it could be due to a low or variable income, your credit score, or other factors.
+Consider whether reapplying or finding an alternate source of funding is the best fit for your finances.

 Shopping for a personal loan?
 See what SoFi offers.